okoham/aerostructure/README.md

   Inter-rivet buckling, effective width of compressed skin, local buckling of flanges, elastic buckling of a simply supported plate subjected to compression, bending and shear.
+- Module `beamsection`: analysis of polygonal section in bending

 Materials database: `materials_static.toml`